janbodnar/Python-Skolenie/pattern_match.md

 failed
 ```

-## Wildcards
+## The wildcard pattern `_`

-We can use the wildcard character `_` for values that do not match any specific pattern, or it also can
+The wildcard character `_` matches any value but does not bind it to a name.
+It is typically
-be utilized for all other patterns.
+used as a default case for values that do not match any specific pattern.

 ```python
 #!/usr/bin/python